hallmaxw/Projects/HMM/README.txt

 Created by Maxwell Hall

-Developed on Mac OS X 10.10 (Linux)
+Developed on Mac OS X 10.10 (Linux) with Java version 1.8.0_11

 HOW TO COMPILE:
 1) Put HMM.java and Solution.java in the same directory